MuhtasimTanmoy/safe-zkguard/README.md

 We implement ZKGuard using [Risc0](https://risczero.com/), which yields high expressivity but more proving complexity and latency.
 It leverages a Zero-Knowledge Virtual Machine (zkVM) to prove policy compliance by executing a standard Rust program in a verifiable manner.
 This approach provides significant flexibility, allowing for complex, expressive policies to be written in a general-purpose language without the need to design low-level arithmetic circuits.

-**Host Program** (`examples/prover.rs`): This is an untrusted program that runs on a standard machine.
+**Host Program** (`examples/prover.rs` or `src/main.rs`): This is an untrusted program that runs on a standard machine.
 Its primary role is to prepare all the necessary inputs for the proof.
-This includes loading the user's action from command-line arguments, finding the specific policy rule that allows it, and fetching any required context like address groups and allow-lists.
+The `examples/prover.rs` also includes loading the user's action from command-line arguments, finding the specific policy rule that allows it, and fetching any required context like address groups and allow-lists.
 It then invokes the guest program within the zkVM.

 **Guest Program** (`methods/guest/src/bin/zkguard_policy.rs`): This is the trusted program whose execution is proven.
 It runs inside the Risc0 zkVM.
 The guest receives the inputs from the host and performs the complete two-part verification: